• Instagram

 2023 PhD, AHRC Northern Bridge Consortium studentship at Northumbria University (UK).

-Thesis title: ‘I leave everything to you’: An autotheoretical, practice-based exploration of the authorship and ownership of collective memory.
+Thesis title: ‘I leave everything to you’: an autotheoretical, practice-based exploration of the personal, political and social stakes of engaging with national identity and collective memory.
 Supervisor: Professor Christine Borland.

 2016 Master of Fine Art, Northumbria University. (distinction)